nitin-motiani/jlisp/src/Plans.md

 correct type before evaluation.
 But I can't see a way to make this work easily for dynamic typed stuff.
 Can make it work for native functions sure, but not sure how to do it for user defined functions

 7. Should evaluate method take scope?
 Or should we have a getCurrentScope thingy going?
+Currently I am going to pass the scope
+The scopemanager thing feels more like a global variable shit.
+If I think of cleaner ways, I can always change the logic.

+8. Decided that proc invocation expression would handle the scope creation at least.
+Whether we need scopemanager or not, I am not 100% certain.

+9. Another big issue, the function thing in proc can't just be a symbol or a variable expression.
+It can be any expression.
+Now handling that while parsing is going to be a challenge.

+10. What are we going to do about NIL/NULL thing?

 Exception Types Required :-
-1. Variable not found
+1. Variable not found.
+Scheme REPL shows me unbound variable.
+So may show some cool message like that
 2. Condition in if should be boolean type